 - ∀ Gundam featured various persons of nobility dressed this way.
 Most main characters only wore special outfits for special occasions, particularly the main character, who wore a very special outfit as a disguise, but only to parties, since all the pilots dressed pretty much the same in their suits.

 - Everybody with a drop of noble blood in Altair: A Record of Battles, which is set in an alternate Medieval Europe.

 - Frequently shows up in Code Geass despite not being a period piece.

 - Beatrice's main outfit of a black and red dress is one of these◊.

 - The anime Black Butler definitely has this, considering it takes place in Victorian London.
-Pretty much ALL the wealthy characters have beautiful outfits, but Ciel in particular wears clothing that appears to not only be very fashionable during that time, but is probably made of the best fabrics available in order to show off his aristocratic status.
+Pretty much ALL the wealthy characters have beautiful outfits, but Ciel in particular wears clothing that appears to not only be very fashionable during that time but is probably made of the best fabrics available in order to show off his aristocratic status.
 Especially the dress Ciel had to wear to Viscount Druitt's ball that came complete with frills, lace, ribbons, bows, gloves, and a very ornate hat that probably had half a garden's worth of pink roses on it.
 And the corset he was shoved into… complete with the infamous Does This Remind You of Anything? scene.

 - Berserk contrasts the Gorgeous Period Dress of the Midland nobility with the down-and-dirty existence of practically everyone else.